-In today’s shrinking world business disputes are often international.
-Lawyers at our firm have broad experience representing clients in significantly related litigations filed in multiple jurisdictions and in disputes arising in one country that get litigated in another.
+In today’s ever-flattening marketplace, business disputes are often multi-national and international.
+We have broad experience representing clients in litigations filed in multiple jurisdictions and in disputes arising in one country that get litigated in another.
 In addition to our offices in the United States, we have offices in Tokyo, London, Mannheim, Hamburg, Paris, Hong Kong, Munich, Sydney, Brussels, Shanghai, Perth, Stuttgart, Zurich, and we are the best litigators in the world, everywhere we litigate.

-Our European offices form a dynamic team of attorneys who collaborate strategically to offer effective national and cross-border litigation, arbitration, and investigation advice.
-We work together across cultures and time zones, on different continents and in different languages, relying on our network of offices as well as partnerships with counsel in countries where we have no office, to offer coordinated, multi-jurisdictional dispute avoidance and resolution strategies for our clients, both EU- and U.S.-based.
+Our offices form a dynamic team of attorneys who collaborate strategically to offer the best national and cross-border litigation, arbitration, and investigation advice.
+We work together across cultures and time zones, on different continents and in different languages, relying on our network of offices (as well as in countries where we have no office), to offer coordinated, multi-jurisdictional dispute avoidance and resolution strategies for our clients.

 Other foreign clients we have represented include: